Suavek85/Annual-Planner/README.md

 •	preview: https://suavek85.github.io/Annual-Planner/

-•	WORK IN PROGRESS: e.g. no responsiveness, might not work on IE, needs refactoring etc.
+•	Work in progress: e.g. some very very basic responsiveness, might not work on IE, code needs lots of refactoring etc.

 •	extended version of https://suavek85.github.io/Weekly-Planner-Extra/

+Main features:

+•	allows creating to-do lists for any day,

+- for one particular day by clicking on that day,
+- for many days at once but one task by clicking on the big plus-add button,

+•	todos can be split into categories, marked as done or removed,

+•	allows registering, signing in and saving results (saved automatically on each change and loaded on next visit after signin).